Elon Musk unveils his first Los Angeles-area tunnel

 Musk boasted of several cost-cutting innovations, including higher-power boring machines, digging narrower tunnels, speeding up dirt removal, and simultaneous excavation and reinforcement.

-He also invoked his favorite comparison with a snail, a creature he said moves 14 times faster than the speed of a typical tunneling machine.
+He also invoked his favourite comparison with a snail, a creature he said moves 14 times faster than the speed of a typical tunnelling machine.
 "Aspirationally, we should be slightly faster than a snail," he said.

 Musk did not say how long it took to burrow his new tunnel, which ended up running short of the 2-mile easement his company originally requested for the project.